Vinod1204/User-Management-API/README.md

 # User Management API
 ## Introduction
-Welcome to the README for the Simple User Management API project.
+Welcome to the README for the User Management API project.
 This project demonstrates how to build a REST API using Express, TypeScript, and Supabase for managing users (CRUD operations).
 Additionally, it includes a Next.jsapplication with multi-user role authentication and integrates the users API on the dashboard page.

 ## Goal
 Create a REST API using Express, TypeScript, and Supabase to manage users with CRUD operations.
 Utilize Axios for API calls and create a Next.jsapplication with multi-user role authentication.